Valley Of Echoes

 Songs In Blue Hawaii

-4. “Hawaiian Beach Chant (Slap Happy/Shave And A Hair Cut)” (1961) [performed twice], performed by the Surfers, written by unknown
+4. The Surfers: “Hawaiian Beach Chant (Slap Happy/Shave And A Hair Cut)” (1961) [performed twice], written by unknown

-5. “No More” (1961), written by Don Robertson & Hal Blair, based on “La Paloma” by Sebastián Iradier
+5. Elvis Presley: “No More” (1961), written by Don Robertson & Hal Blair, based on “La Paloma” by Sebastián Iradier

-6. “Can’t Help Falling In Love” (1961), written by George Weiss, Hugo Peretti, & Luigi Creatore, based on the classical composition “Plaisir d’Amour” by Giovanni Martini
+6. Elvis Presley: “Can’t Help Falling In Love” (1961), written by George Weiss, Hugo Peretti, & Luigi Creatore, based on the classical composition “Plaisir d’Amour” by Giovanni Martini

 The Mystery Train’s Blue Hawaii Scorecard